Table of Contents

 - For: Intra-Company Transferees moving from a foreign company to a U.S. branch, subsidiary, or affiliate.

-- Requirements: Requires the worker to have worked for the foreign company for at least one continuous year within the preceding three years.
+- Requirements: The worker has to have worked for the foreign company for at least one continuous year within the preceding three years.

 - Types: L-1A for managers/executives, L-1B for employees with specialized knowledge.